chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 To tell Storybook about the component we are documenting, we create a `default` export that contains:

-- `component` -- the component itself,
+- `component` -- the component itself
-- `title` -- how to refer to the component in the sidebar of the Storybook app,
+- `title` -- how to refer to the component in the sidebar of the Storybook app
 - `excludeStories` -- exports in the story file that should not be rendered as stories by Storybook.

 To define our stories, we export a function for each of our test states to generate a story.
-The story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a [Functional Component](https://angular.io/guide/component-interaction).
+The story is a function that returns a rendered element (i.e., a component class with a set of props) in a given state---exactly like a [Functional Component](https://angular.io/guide/component-interaction).

-As we have multiple permutations of our component, it's convenient to assign it to a `Template` variable.
+As we have multiple permutations of our component, assigning it to a `Template` variable is convenient.
 Introducing this pattern in your stories will reduce the amount of code you need to write and maintain.

 <div class="aside">
 💡 <code>Template.bind({})</code> is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind">standard JavaScript</a> technique for making a copy of a function.
 We use this technique to allow each exported story to set its own properties, but use the same implementation.
 </div>

-Arguments or [`args`](https://storybook.js.org/docs/angular/writing-stories/args) for short, allow us to live edit our components with the controls addon without restarting Storybook.
-Once an [`args`](https://storybook.js.org/docs/vue/writing-stories/args) value changes so does the component.
+Arguments or [`args`](https://storybook.js.org/docs/angular/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
+Once an [`args`](https://storybook.js.org/docs/angular/writing-stories/args) value changes, so does the component.

-When creating a story we use a base `task` arg to build out the shape of the task the component expects.
-This is typically modelled from what the true data looks like.
+When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
+Typically modeled from what the actual data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
-So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.
+So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.

 As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actionsData` variable and pass them into our story definition each time.

-Another nice thing about bundling the `actionsData` that a component needs, is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.
+Another nice thing about bundling the `actionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

 <div class="aside">
 💡 <a href="https://storybook.js.org/docs/angular/essentials/actions"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.